 Four young men walk across a crosswalk.
 Single file.
 There is a white VW bug in the background.

-The image is of the Fab Four aka.
-The Beatles!
+The image is of the Fab Four aka: The Beatles!

-The top three fundraising UNICEF Clubs will receive an award and a special opportunity on behalf of UNICEF USA for their efforts!
+Starting September 8th, 2020 through June 1st, 2021, all funds raised by student members of a UNICEF Club will count towards this year's Clubs Challenge.
+At the end of the academic year, the top three fundraising UNICEF Clubs will receive an award and a special opportunity on behalf of UNICEF USA for their efforts!

 Funds raised and submitted by student members of a UNICEF club by June 1st, 2021 for this academic year, will be matched up to $100,000 by GHFU.